-Additional methane and CO2 emissions from increased waste volume approval with conditions: Ensure strong GHG mitigation plans (e.g., expanded gas capture system, renewable energy utilization) and regular reporting methane no smell, but cited for leaks in June 2024 with ruptured plastic covers full report 8/24
+ENVIRONMENTAL IMPACTS Topic/Issue Potential Impacts Thoughts on Recommendation Methane emissions are a huge concern.
+Recommend requiring the most stringent applicable standards for monitoring and ameliorating, with independent monitoring of that monitoring.
+See Row 2 above.
+Additional methane and CO 2 emissions from increased waste volume approval with conditions: Ensure strong GHG mitigation plans (e.g., expanded gas capture system, renewable energy utilization) and regular reporting methane no smell, but cited for leaks in June 2024 with ruptured plastic covers full report 8/24 Methane Emissions Methane Emissions Considering the extensive documentation below, with some focus on the "CBL and EPA - timeline.pdf," and its supporting documents.
+See documents available: Considering the extensive documentation provided, with some focus on the "CBL and EPA - timeline.pdf," and supporting documents, a general pattern of institutional negligence is observed that needs important inculcation.
+Greenhouse Gas Emissions CBL and EPA - timeline.pdf ENRAC - EPA Jun 2022 CBL Inspection Report - Heinz.pdf ENRAC - EPA Jun 2024 CBL Inspection Report - Conley.pdf ENRAC - EPA Subpoena CBL January 2025.pdf ENRAC - Planning Commission Findings and Decision 2021.pdf CBL was monitored by the EPA on at least two separate occasions, 2022 and 2024, both times finding significant methane emission events at various sites at the CBL site inspected.

-Methane Emissions

-Considering the extensive documentation below, with some focus on the "CBL and EPA - timeline.pdf," and its supporting documents.

-See documents:

-- CBL and EPA timeline.pdf

-- ENRAC EPA Jun 2022 CBL Inspection Report -Heinz.pdf

-- ENRAC EPA Jun 2024 CBL Inspection Report -Conley.pdf

-- ENRAC EPA Subpoena CBL January 2025.pdf

-- ENRAC Planning Commission Findings and Decision 2021.pdf

-- EPA landfill area demographics 1 mile radius exp.png

-- EPA landfill area demographics 3 mile radius exp.png

-- EPA landfill area demographics 5 mile radius exp.png

-- The Hidden Costs of Landfills.pdf

-- 5.3 Delegation of BCC 77 Duties from SWAC to ENRAC

-240702 Order D2024-048.pdf

-- 133902.pdf

-- A huge landfill in Oregon is spewing methane.
-Its...

-Canary Media.pdf

-- Benton County News July 112024.pdf

-- Benton Cty Land Use Appl Process Map.pdf

-- CB Aerial Map.pdf

-- CB Basic Facts.pdf

-- CB CUP Process Flow Chart.pdf

-- CB Ex.
-Summary.pdf

-- CB Expansion Overview.pdf

-- Coffin Butte Online Resources.docx

-Methane Emissions - JAS 2025-04-02

-Considering the extensive documentation provided, with some focus on the "CBL and EPA - timeline.pdf," and supporting documents, a general pattern of institutional negligence is observed that needs important inculcation.

-CBL was monitored by the EPA on at least two separate occasions, 2022 and 2024, both times finding significant methane emission events at various sites at the CBL site inspected.
 It is noted in the CUP that the events from 2022 inspection events were deemed addressed.
 The 2024 inspection, to my reading, did not include official DEQ or EPA action items merely from their reporting, so no action was required from CBL.

-However, within the further documentation provided, between a faulty and slow regulation and observation process between OR DEQ and EPA (my reading on jurisdictions are complicated and not always fully understood), a narrative suggesting that methane is not adequately and immediately addressed on site still remains.
+EPA landfill area demographics 1 mile radius exp.png EPA landfill area demographics 3 mile radius exp.png EPA landfill area demographics 5 mile radius exp.png The Hidden Costs of Landfills.pdf 5.3 Delegation of BCC 77 Duties from SWAC to ENRAC - 240702 - Order D2024-048.pdf 133902.pdf A huge landfill in Oregon is spewing methane.
+Its Canary Media.pdf Benton County News July 112024.pdf Benton Cty Land Use Appl Process Map.pdf However, within the further documentation provided, between a faulty and slow regulation and observation process between OR DEQ and EPA (my reading on jurisdictions are complicated and not always fully understood), a narrative suggesting that methane is not adequately and immediately addressed on site still remains.
 By my reading, had the spot inspection in 2024 been more successful and redress of previous infractions were more consistent, the need for Sen. Merkley, state officials, and local efforts by SGB to suggest further institutional and regulatory oversight may have been unnecessary.
-Instead, it can be observed that an incomplete and inadequate regulatory framework has led to at least a learned and institutional lack of a culture of caring for the landfill and assuring methane security has been consistently met.
-Other details in the supporting documents (business info subpoena, resignations at CBL environmental lead) lend shade, if not fully realized or corroborated, that the system is not stable.
-The very recent activity of the EPA and DEQ suggest they are still in the process of understanding what to do about recent inspections and how to approach CBL in their infractions.
-As such, this is clearly an in-progress issue.
+Instead, it can be observed that an incomplete and inadequate regulatory framework has led to at least a learned and